 How far is New Orleans from Chicago and how long will the road trip take?

 A journey this long is technically possible to complete in a day, but if you're in such a hurry to get down to New Orleans, you may as well catch a flight - a road trip is all about the journey, so take a few days to take it all in.

 The most direct and fastest route is 925 miles long and features at least 13 hours and 30 minutes of driving.

 With the road trip from Chicago to New Orleans being somewhat of a musical pilgrimage complete with a small must-do detour, you will want to give yourself plenty of time to explore the amazing culture and scenery along the way.

-The route we're going to take is a little longer at 975 miles and will take almost 15 hours driving from our starting point in Illinois through Missouri, Arkansas, Tennessee, and Mississippi before we arrive at our final destination in Louisiana.
+The route we're going to take is a little longer at 975 miles and it will take almost 15 hours to drive from our starting point in Illinois through Missouri, Arkansas, Tennessee, and Mississippi before we arrive at our final destination in Louisiana.